ebeneliason/easy-pattern/README.md

 ## Gallery

-Click on any pattern to jump to a complete example with code, or use the provided [demo swatch](#demo-swatch) to easily try them out for yourself.
+Click on a pattern to jump to an example with code, or use the [demo swatch](#demo-swatch) to try them for yourself.
 If you come up with your own patterns, come share them in the [Playdate Squad Discord channel](https://discord.com/channels/675983554655551509/1442051838114533417)!

 [![Conveyor Thumbnail](images/conveyor@3x.gif)](#conveyor)